Risk-Limiting Audits

 Batch Comparison RLAs consist of the retrieval of randomly selected batches of ballots.
 A batch may consist of all the ballots cast in a precinct, on a specific ballot scanner, or smaller tabulated batches.
 Those batches are hand tallied and counts are compared to the reported results, batch by batch, to confirm the outcome of the election.
 Batch comparison requires vote counts by batch.

 Ballot comparison RLAs consist of very precise retrieval of randomly selected ballots.
 Each ballot is compared to the voting system’s cast vote record (CVR) to confirm the outcome of the election.
 Ballot comparison requires CVRs from the voting system, and that each ballot is stored in the exact order it was scanned.
 The imprinting of a unique identifier (in no way connected to the voter) is recommended.
-At this time, ballot comparison audits are most feasible in central-count states like California, Colorado, Washington, and Oregon.
+At this time, ballot comparison audits are most feasible in central-count states like California, Colorado, Nevada, Washington, and Oregon.

 In most other states it is simpler to start with a ballot polling or batch comparison audit.
 Fortunately, the workflow for each type is roughly the same.